zhoubowen-sky/shadowsocks-kcptun/README.md

 # Shadowsocks-kcptun
-An alpine-based docker image with shadowsocks + kcptun, brook, trojan, v2ray and shadowsocksr for crossing the GFW.
+An alpine-based docker image with shadowsocks + kcptun, trojan, v2ray and shadowsocksr for crossing the GFW.

 ## Step for usage
 - 1、Prepare a cloud server with CentOS7 for building proxy services.(vultr, do or bwh...)